BagMonster/billion-dollar-ballin/README.md

 Moderate Power: Not every shot needs max force.
 Learn that sweet release so you don’t overshoot.
 Combos & Speed: After you let one fly, come right back.
 More shots, more points—like more bars, more hits.

-4. Offline Vibes vs. Real-Stakes Mode
+4. Offline Vibes vs. Real-Game Play
 Practice Offline: No wallet needed.
 No fans, no record labels—just you and your training.
 Connected Wallet: Might cost a little fee (like 0.01 SOL), but if you’re droppin’ heat, you can top that leaderboard and get real rewards.
 I’m talkin’ digital cheddar.